Investing for better returns

 A vote of public opinion

-In the last few days ahead of the EU Referendum, the opinion polls will be important for financial markets and the probability they indicate of the UK leaving the EU.
+In the last few days ahead of the EU Referendum Update, the opinion polls will be important for financial markets and the probability they indicate of the UK leaving the EU.
 Media noise from public debates between the Remain and Leave camps could influence public opinion.

 Remain or Leave?